ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/00-python_prep.md

 1. Matt Craig's [ccd as book](https://www.astropy.org/ccd-reduction-and-photometry-guide/v/dev/notebooks/00-00-Preface.html)
    * **HIGHLY RECOMMENDED!**
-   * Explains details about the astrnomical images, with worked examples.
-If you're not familiar with astrnomical data reduction, this is a good reference to start with.
+   * Explains details about the astronomical images, with worked examples.
+If you're not familiar with astronomical data reduction, this is a good reference to start with.
 2. Matt Craig's [reducer](https://reducer.readthedocs.io/en/latest/)
    * A simple Jupyter Notebook to reduce data, which the author used for his classes.
-   * If you want, you may get ideas from this and use it in your own code.
+   * If you want, you may get ideas from this and use them in your own code.
 3. Lecture note for [Técnicas Experimentales en Astrofísica](https://guaix.fis.ucm.es/~jaz/master_TEA/tea_book/intro.html)
-   * Unfortunately, this is now unaccessible (retrieved 2022-04-05)..
+   * Unfortunately, this is now inaccessible (retrieved 2022-04-05)..
-   * I was recommended by one of my friend at MPI, and this looks very well structured for beginners.
-It can be a good complementary material to this lecture note.
+   * I was recommended by one of my friends at MPI, and this looks very well-structured for beginners.
+It can be a good complement to this lecture note.
 4. [astropy tutorial](http://learn.astropy.org/)
-   * I personally think the web is too laggy but some tutorials seem informative, e.g., [UVES spectrum analysis](http://learn.astropy.org/rst-tutorials/UVES.html?highlight=filtertutorials).
+   * I personally think the web is too laggy, but some tutorials seem informative, e.g., [UVES spectrum analysis](http://learn.astropy.org/rst-tutorials/UVES.html?highlight=filtertutorials).
-5. The latest or stable official websites for each package, e.g., [astropy](http://docs.astropy.org/en/stable/), [photutils](https://photutils.readthedocs.io/en/latest/) and [ccdproc](https://ccdproc.readthedocs.io/en/latest/) themselves are good references.
+5. The latest or stable official websites for each package, e.g., [astropy](http://docs.astropy.org/en/stable/), [photutils](https://photutils.readthedocs.io/en/latest/) and [ccdproc](https://ccdproc.readthedocs.io/en/latest/) themselves, are good references.

 ### General Python